-The reason why anyone would install your app to learn a language than enrolling into an institute is that they don’t have the time for a regular course.
+The reason why anyone would install your app to learn a language than enrolling in an institute is that they don’t have the time for a regular course.
 They can’t keep up with the demand for regular course work, so they would install your app to learn in their own leisure time.

 Which is why your app should provide them with quality learning quickly.
 They are not going to spend hours on end on your app.
 The most any user will give your app is one hour.
 And within that one hour you have to make sure whatever they learn from your app, it is valuable and relevant.